NukedArea/ansible-pi-bootstrap/README.md

 This ansible project allows to bootstrap a Raspberry Pi OS.
-That means that everything needed to run ansible on the managed node is installed and a specific ansible user is created.
+That means that everything needed to run ansible on the managed node is installed and a specific ansible user is created with a random password.
 It must be used only once on each Raspberry you want to manage with ansible.

 It is assumed your ansible deployment machine is running Linux or macOS.